Dirowa/Python-scripts/Insilico-biology/README.md

 OrthoMCL is preformed to select all genes from the 4 species and group them together in the orthologue group.\
 This is done by a shell script, who uses a tarzip of OrthoMCL containing all scripts

+To gain all avaible knowledge about the proteins of the proteins HMM search is used with the HMM package. a shell script is used to preform this

 ![alt text](https://github.com/Dirowa/Python-scripts/blob/master/Insilico-biology/Pipeline_donny.png)